 Ingredients

-- 1 cup salted butter softened
+- 1 cup butter softened

 - ½ cup powdered sugar

-- 1 ½ cups all purpose flour
+- 1 ½ cups all-purpose flour

-- ¼ cup corn starch
+- ¼ cup cornstarch

 Instructions

-- Preheat oven to 300F.
+- Preheat oven to 300℉.
 Line cookie sheet with parchment paper.
 Set aside.

 - Gradually add the powdered sugar, beating well.

-- In a small bowl whisk together the flour and corn starch.
+- In a small bowl, whisk together the flour and cornstarch.

 - Use your hands to roll the dough into balls of about 1 tablespoon each.
 If the dough is too sticky to handle, refrigerate for 30 minutes before rolling into balls.

-- Bake for 20 to 25 minutes, until just set.
+- Bake in preheated 300 ℉. oven for 20 to 25 minutes, until just set.

 Rita Kitenplon